 The conference concluding document, summarizing the key insights of participants, is available here.

+From 16 September to 4 November 2025, a four-part online webinar series “Strengthening Peaceful and Resilient Communities in Museums and Libraries” was held online.
 The webinar series brought together museum and library professionals from various countries, encouraging in-depth discussion on the role of museums and libraries in promoting peace, social resilience, and inclusive communities.
-The discussions and practical examples were based on the methodology of the handbook “Localizing the Sustainable Development Goals (SDGs) in Museums and Libraries”, developed in 2023 with UNESCO’s support by Henry McGhie (Curating Tomorrow) in collaboration with museum and library professionals from Latvia, Lithuania, Estonia, Moldova, and Georgia.
+Discussions and practical examples were based on the methodology of the handbook “Localizing the Sustainable Development Goals (SDGs) in Museums and Libraries”, developed in the previous phase of the project in 2023 with UNESCO support by Henry McGhie (Curating Tomorrow) in collaboration with museum and library professionals from Latvia, Lithuania, Estonia, Moldova, and Georgia.

 The webinar recording is available here: